 - Increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job

 - Reduced professional efficacy

-On an individual level, burnout can lead to mental ill health.
+On an individual level, employee burnout can lead to mental ill-health.
 But those negative effects are amplified at an organisational level, where burnout can have serious business consequences.
 Signs that businesses are struggling with burnout include:

 - Increased rate of employee turnover

 - Decreased productivity and an increase in errors such as missed deadlines

 - Breakdown of personal and managerial relationships

 Managers have a responsibility to look after the wellbeing of their employees.
 High-performing employees want to be challenged and thrive under pressure but not at the expense of their health and wellbeing.